 • Bissell Centre - working with communities, we empower people to move from poverty to cultural, social and economic prosperity.

-• City of Edmonton believes that safe, adequate and affordable housing is fundamental to the physical, economic and social well-being of individuals, families and communities.
+• City of Edmonton - believes that safe, adequate and affordable housing is fundamental to individuals, families and communities' physical, economic and social well-being.
 The City's resources include information on housing programs and responding to homelessness in our community.

 • Civida – providing safe and affordable housing for Edmontonians.